tcheukueppoo/maat/docs/gc.md

 ## Other major problems faced during collection

-### Collection of open upvalues scattered across states of a Maatine
+### Collection of open upvalues scattered across different states of a Maatine

 A Maatine has at least one state which with the use of its own stack runs a function which is literally just a closure that possibly has open